Add credentials to an account#

 Option 2: Generate and sign the transaction on the LEDGER device#

-• AR threshold: this is the number of anonymity revokers required to revoke anonymity on the account.
+AR threshold: this is the number of identity disclosure authorities required to disclose an identity on the account.

 Note